megaease/easeprobe/README.md

 ```

 ## 4. Contributing
-If you're instered in contributing to the project, please spare a moment to read our [CONTRIBUTING Guide](./docs/CONTRIBUTING.md)
+If you're interested in contributing to the project, please spare a moment to read our [CONTRIBUTING Guide](./docs/CONTRIBUTING.md)

 ## 5. Community